-Outcome and Operational Priorities The outcomes and operational priorities detailed below reflect OceanWatch's strategic prioritisation of the above challenges that the Company has a role and some capacity to address on behalf of its Members during the period of this Plan.
-Operational priorities are expressed through the themes Seafood Industry and Community; reflecting the Company's primary method of achieving its outcome by working with people to influence behavioural change.
-Details of how OceanWatch addresses its operational priorities including indicators against which achievements can be measured are contained in the companion National Marine NRM Plan and other related plans that may be developed from time to time.
-OceanWatch Outcome The seafood industry and the community have accurate and comprehensive knowledge of the marine environment and work collaboratively towards ensuring its health and productivity.
+The Outcome and Operational Priorities detailed below reflect OceanWatch's strategic prioritisation of the above challenges that the Company has a role and some capacity to address on behalf of its Members during the period of this Plan.
+Operational Priorities are expressed through the themes Seafood Industry, Saltwater Community and Governments; reflecting the Company's primary method of achieving its outcome by working with people to influence behavioral change.
+Details of how OceanWatch addresses its Operational Priorities including indicators against which achievements can be measured are contained in the companion National Marine NRM Plan and other related plans that may be developed from time to time.

+OceanWatch Outcome

+The seafood industry and the community have accurate and comprehensive knowledge of the marine environment and work collaboratively towards ensuring its health and productivity.

-Operational Priorities for the Seafood Industry - I1.
+Operational Priorities for the Seafood Industry

+- I1.
 Increase industry understanding and adoption of best environmental practice including the reduction of bycatch and interactions with Threatened Endangered and Protected species - 12.
-Promote the stewardship of the marine environment within the seafood industry - I3.
-Enhance seafood industry understanding of community expectations regarding stewardship of the marine environment - I4.
+Promote the stewardship of the marine environment within the seafood industry - 13.
+Enhance seafood industry understanding of community expectations regarding stewardship of the marine environment - 14.
 Improve seafood industry access to, and understanding of, credible evidence based knowledge regarding the marine environment and fisheries - 15.
-Empower and support industry sectors to protect and restore priority areas within the marine environment Operational Priorities for the Community - C1.
-Increase community understanding and adoption of best environmental practice including the reduction of adverse impacts from land based activities - C2.
-Promote the stewardship of the marine environment within the community - C3.
-Enhance community understanding of seafood industry stewardship of the marine environment - C4.
-Improve community access to, and understanding of, credible evidence based knowledge regarding the marine environment and fisheries - C5.
-Empower and support community groups to protect and restore priority areas within the marine environment Governance The Company OceanWatch Australia Ltd, ACN 071 195 901 is a national not-for-profit company limited by guarantee with deductible gift recipient status (Australian Taxation Office), and is listed on the Register of Environmental Organisations.
-17 OceanWatch is also a registered charity and appears on the Register of the Australian Charities and Not-for-profits Commission (ACNC).
+Empower and support industry sectors to protect and restore priority areas within the marine environment

+Operational Priorities for the Saltwater Community

+- C1.
+Increase saltwater community understanding and adoption of best environmental practice including the reduction of adverse impacts from land based activities - C2.
+Promote the stewardship of the marine environment within the saltwater community - C3.
+Enhance saltwater community understanding of seafood industry stewardship of the marine environment - C4.
+Improve saltwater community access to, and understanding of, credible evidence based knowledge regarding the marine environment and fisheries - C5.
+Empower and support saltwater community groups to protect and restore priority areas within the marine environment

+Operational Priorities for Governments

+- G1.
+Engage planning and decision making processes to support the needs of the marine environment and its users - G2.
+Encourage a national and consistent approach to marine baselines and long term monitoring

+Governance

+The Company

+OceanWatch Australia Ltd, ACN 071 195 901 is a national not-for-profit company limited by guarantee with deductible gift recipient status (Australian Taxation Office), and is listed on the Register of Environmental Organisations.
+14 OceanWatch is also a registered charity and appears on the Register of the Australian Charities and Not-for-profits Commission (ACNC).
 Details about OceanWatch, including Company Objects and constitution, financial reports and directors and public officers details are publicly available on the ACNC website.
+15

+The Members

-18 The Members Currently, OceanWatch has three Members:
+Currently, OceanWatch has three Members:

-New South Wales Fishermen's Co-Operatives Association Ltd Sydney Fish Market Pty Ltd Master Fish Merchants Association of Australia Members are equivalent to shareholders in a proprietary limited company.
+- New South Wales Fishermen's Co-Operatives Association Ltd - Sydney Fish Market Pty Ltd - o Master Fish Merchants Association of Australia

+Members are equivalent to shareholders in a proprietary limited company.

 Membership is open to organisations who contribute financially to OceanWatch and have a strategic capability to assist OceanWatch achieve its Vision.

 Associate Membership is open to organisations that are not financial contributors to OceanWatch, but may contribute financially and in-kind to specific OceanWatch projects.
 Associate Members are not "Members" of the Company under the Corporations Act 2001.

 Although OceanWatch derives funding from the Australian Government to deliver its NRM related programs, the Australian Government is not a Company Member.